SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 When I joined the Debsoc, parliamentary debate was starkly different from what I considered debates to be.
 It seemed quite formal for no reason, and adding 'characterization, mechanization, weighing' seemed like unnecessary 'formalities'.
-I didn't see how this made cases more persuasive, and I thought the debsoc was weird for following some weird format of debate.
+I didn't see how this made cases more persuasive, and I thought the debsoc was weird for engaging in some weird format of debate.
 I wondered if the debsoc just blindly followed 'rituals'.

 Going to a tournament finally made all of this feel 'real'.
 The reason why we stuck to APs and BPs instead of other fun debate formats, is because these were the formats which the world used for tournaments.
 Seeing judges from different colleges talk about mechanization and weighing made me realize that the techniques my club seniors followed were actually valid.
 Parliamentary debate no longer felt like a made-up game with arbitrary rules.